The Sleeping People: Reception

 After Reinfeldt became the leader of the Moderate Party in 2003, and Prime Minister in 2006, the book was often referred to by his political opponents.
 At the 2009 Social Democratic Party congress, the party leader Mona Sahlin recommended reading the book, not for inspiration, but to understand the ideology of the Reinfeldt cabinet.

 Reinfeldt has tried to distance himself from the book, calling it a "sin of youth" (ungdomssynd).
 When asked in May 2014 if he had written any books, he said: "I have not written any literature or non-fiction books, but have been a co-author to texts that the Moderates have published."
-(Note: See also Fredrik Reinfeldt.)
 Folkbladet published an article criticizing Reinfeldt for having denied authorship of the book, and Alliansfritt Sverige – an anti-Alliance organisation – accused Reinfeldt of falsifying history by hiding his authorship.

 Theater adaption

 In 2013, when Reinfeldt was still Prime Minister, a theater group adapted The Sleeping People to the stage, which renewed discussion of the book.
 The play was a direct adaption of the book, with the addition of two homeless people talking about their experiences.